For 8th Graders: TZHS Q&A

 Is the difference between Regents English and Honors English just that Honors classes read two additional books?

 No. While Honors English does read more literature, they also read more literature more independently.
-While a Regents class may read a text together in class, with the teacher helping with basis plot comprehension strategies, at the Honors level, students thrive when they enjoy reading independently and have a strong foundation of plot comprehension and analysis.
+While a Regents class may read a text together in class, with the teacher helping with basic plot comprehension strategies, at the Honors level, students thrive when they enjoy reading independently and have a strong foundation of plot comprehension and analysis.
 The Honors class time is invested more in discussing deeper literary analysis.

 In addition, Regents English provides systematic, overt instruction in general writing structures.
 Honors English focuses on advanced writing structures, so students with strong enjoyment and aptitude in writing build quickly upon that solid foundation.